jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/_index.md

 ### GitHub

-This is the default if you don't specify anything.
+This is the default Git provider if you don't specify one.

 ```yaml